Dem Bones, dem BonesMar 07, 2019

 Truthfully though, it seems I have developed a bit of a yogic sweet tooth.
 I like a luxurious stretch, the lovely flow that is more of a dance, and a long and deep relaxation.
 I love to quote that the ultimate goal of yoga is to observe things accurately - what place better to observe, if not a comfortable meditation cushion?
-It turns out, the one minute hold in bound side angle pose is just as effective.
+It turns out, the one minute hold in Bound Side Angle pose is just as effective.

 The Woolwich Arsenal, which served for the last couple of hundred years as a base for the British artillery, carrying out armaments manufacture, ammunition proofing and explosives research, seems an unlikely place for a yoga studio.
 But it is now a trendy place to live and work, and I like to think of its existence as the universe’s way to put things back into their right order.

-The studio is fully booked each Sunday morning, and daughter #1 and I tend grab mats at the opposite end of the room - it’s my practice, and my mum radar needs to stay turned off for the next hour.
+The studio is fully booked each Sunday morning, and daughter #1 and I tend to grab mats at the opposite end of the room - it’s my practice, and my mum radar needs to stay turned off for the next hour.
 The style is Sri Mittra's Dharma Yoga, a devotional practice that emphasises good health, a clear mind and a kind heart.
 The crowd is mostly young, professional, and sporty, a good mix of women and men.
-Joao, who seemingly has rubber vertebraes, endless reserves of strength and an infectious enthusiasm for his yoga, starts the class with chanting, and everyone joins in as best as they can.
+Joao, who seemingly has rubber vertebrae, endless reserves of strength and infectious enthusiasm for his yoga, starts the class with chanting, and everyone joins in as best as they can.

-As a teacher I am a rubbish student.
+As a teacher, I am a rubbish student.
 I cannot help to see what my fellow yogis are up to, and silently will them to stop binding or bending into misaligned postures that need a different body shape or more practice.
-Not surprisingly many are completely exhausted half way through the 75 minute class.
+Not surprisingly many are completely exhausted halfway through the 75-minute class.

 My absent yoga ego is quite helpful here, and I try to find a happy medium.
 While Joao takes us through a strenuous and simultaneously releasing flow practice with long holds, he gives us the opportunity to let go of the need to make decisions.
 Now we have the luxury to listen to our own bodies, experiment with our edge and ability, to challenge and release.
 At home, I would have been in a supine twist after 15 minutes.
-Instead my crow is coming along nicely, and I find myself in my third shoulder stand at the end of class.
+Instead, my crow is coming along nicely, and I find myself in my third shoulder stand at the end of class.